 - sunny weather

-- engaging in activities, such as:
+- engaging in certain activities

 - outdoor games